 This exciting program provides secondary school students with opportunities to:

-Students receive 1 credit per each 110 cooperative education credit course completed.
-Often Co-op is 2 credits, with options to take more credits in Co-op education.
+Students receive 1 credit per each 110 Cooperative Education credit course completed.
+Often co-op is 2 credits, with options to take more credits in Cooperative Education.

-Cooperative Education requires a Student Cooperative Education Learning Plan (SCELP) developed by the Student and Co-op Teacher in conjunction with the workplace supervisor in order to properly assess and evaluate the learning at the workplace.
+Cooperative Education requires a Student Cooperative Education Learning Plan (SCELP) developed by the student and co-op teacher in conjunction with the workplace supervisor in order to properly assess and evaluate the learning at the workplace.
 In addition, students must complete pre-placement, placement and reflective learning activities and assignments throughout the duration of the course.
 Students who are OYAP Participants will also receive a completion letter stating their number of hours and related skills to the trade they were registered in.
-This letter can be utilized as proof of experience and hours when they enroll in a related trade as an apprentice after high school.
+This letter can be utilized as proof of experience and hours when they enroll in a related trade as an apprentice after secondary school.

 Visit your Student Services office or the Cooperative Education Teacher in your school to learn more!

-Additional support for high school students who have obtained a paid apprenticeship and who will begin employment immediately following the cooperative education placement can be obtained by emailing firstname.lastname@example.org
+Additional support for secondary students who have obtained a paid apprenticeship and who will begin employment immediately following the Cooperative Education placement can be obtained by emailing firstname.lastname@example.org.

 For general OYAP information, visit www.oyap.com